rust-lang/book/nostarch/chapter03.md

 ^Cagain!
 ```

-That `^C` there is where we hit `control-c`.
-You may or may not see "again!"
+The symbol `^C` represents where you pressed ctrl-C. You may or may not see the
-printed after the `^C`, depending on where the code was in the loop when it
+word “again!” printed after the `^C`, depending on where the code was in the
-received the signal to halt.
+loop when it received the halt signal.

 Fortunately, Rust provides another, more reliable way to break out of a loop.
-We can place the `break` keyword within the loop to tell the program when to
+You can place the `break` keyword within the loop to tell the program when to
 stop executing the loop.
 Recall that we did this in the guessing game in
-Chapter 2 to exit the program when the user won the game by guessing the number
+Chapter 2 to exit the program when the user won the game by guessing the
-correctly.
+correct number.

-#### Conditional Loops With `while`
+#### Conditional Loops with while

-It's often useful for a program to have a condition that can be evaluated
+It’s often useful for a program to evaluate a condition within a loop.
+While
-within a loop.
-While the condition is true, the loop runs.
-When the condition
+the condition is true, the loop runs.
+When the condition ceases to be true, you
-ceases to be true, we call `break`, stopping the loop.
-This could be
+call `break`, stopping the loop.
+This loop type could be implemented using a
-implemented with a combination of `loop`, `if`, `else`, and `break`; you could
+combination of `loop`, `if`, `else`, and `break`; you could try that now in a
-try that now in a program, if you'd like.
+program, if you’d like.

-But this pattern is so common that Rust has a more efficient language construct
+However, this pattern is so common that Rust has a more efficient language
-for it, called a `while` loop.
-Here's an example using `while`: this program
+construct for it, and it’s called a `while` loop.
+The following example uses
-loops three times, counting down each time.
-Finally, after the loop, it prints
+`while`: the program loops three times, counting down each time.
+Then, after
-another message, then exits:
+the loop, it prints another message and exits:

 Filename: src/main.rs